 I need 3D design planning solutions for a project, how do I get started?

-That’s the easy part, 3D Design Bureau have a dedicated team to help you get started on a project.
-Simply drop an email to email@example.com or call 01 288 0186 and a member of our team will help you get the ball rolling.
+That’s the easy part, 3D Design Bureau has a dedicated team to help you get started on a project.
+Simply drop an email to firstname.lastname@example.org or call 01 288 0186 and a member of our team will help you get the ball rolling.